MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ---
 title: Power BI and Fabric support overview
-description: This article describes how users of Power BI and Fabric an overview of the support
+description: This article describes how users of Power BI and Fabric can access support
 author: mihart
 ms.author: kfollis
 ms.reviewer: mihart